-This page sets out Historic England's role to advise Government on its obligations to world heritage.
+Historic England provides advice to UK Government on its obligations relating to world heritage.
 These are set out under the 1972 World Heritage Convention, and focus on protection of World Heritage Sites in the United Kingdom.

-The International Advice team at Historic England works closely with the Department for Culture Media and Sport (DCMS), which acts as the UK 'State Party' to the Convention.
+Historic England works closely with the Department for Digital, Culture, Media and Sport (DCMS), which acts as the UK 'State Party' to the Convention.

 This work helps DCMS to meet its international obligations to identify, protect, preserve, promote and transmit the Outstanding Universal Value of World Heritage Sites in England for the benefit of this and future generations.